frangaliana/music-player-by-react-typescript-styled/README.md

 # Music Player Example

 ## Content
-Project about a music player example developed with React (with Hooks), Typescript and Styled-Components.
+Project about a music player example developed with React (with Hooks), Typescript, Styled-Components and Jest.

 I made this project with the aim of making an approach to how to work with Hooks and see the power that can have the styled-components library in my developments.